 4. Gradually start moving again

-After cancer, you may not be able to hit the gym for a high-intensity workout.
+After treatment, you may not be able to hit the gym for a high-intensity workout.
 Instead of giving up on exercise altogether, gradually increase your activity level.
-Gardening, walking, and swimming are all good options.
-These types of activities can boost your mood too.

 5. Explore meditation

 Deep breathing exercises can help manage stress hormones that contribute to weight gain.
 It can also help with focus, sleep, depression, and more.

 Even a few minutes a day can make a difference on your outlook.
 Try a meditation app or take a class at your local yoga center.

 6. Be patient